 January 27, 2021

 Joe and his wife live in Flint lumber baron Josiah Begole’s old home.
 Begole was a member of the House of Representative from 1873 to 1875 and the 19th Governor of Michigan from 1883 to 1885.
-His home used to be downtown, and has subsequently been relocated to the Miller Road area.
+His home used to be in downtown Flint, and has subsequently been relocated to the Miller Road area.

-Joe is a self-taught artist, and a man of many talents.
-He is busy at work on a new set of statues and has no plans of stopping.
-It’s just a shame we had to stop the interview because it’s packed with great stories!
+Joe is a self-taught artist, world class gun smith, and a man of many talents.
+He is busy at work on a new set of statues with lots of other designs on the drawing board.

 Examples of Joe's superior gunsmithing and engraving skills